nirujayasundara/Serverless-Application-Development-with-AWS/README.md

 JavaScript Script

 The JS script running on the client side interacts with the API Gateway to fetch data and uploads files to S3.

 Steps to Setup

 1. Create a DynamoDB Table

-Go to the Amazon DynamoDB Console.
+1.Go to the Amazon DynamoDB Console.
-Click on "Create table."
+2.Click on "Create table."
-For Table name, enter cloud_resume-test.
+3.For Table name, enter cloud_resume-test.
-For Partition key, enter id (Number).
+4.For Partition key, enter id (Number).
-Click "Create table."
+5.Click "Create table."
-Add an item to your table with the following attributes:
+6.Add an item to your table with the following attributes:
     id: 0
   views: 0

 2. Create a Lambda Function